argonne-lcf/user-guides/docs/polaris/system-updates.md

 - All application binaries should be rebuilt prior to further job submissions.

 ### Re-building user codes

 Many user codes will need to be re-built and/or re-linked against the newer version of the programming environment (23.12) and Spack provided dependencies.
-Adding `module use /soft/modulefiles` to your profile should approximate the old behavior.

 ### Changes to the user software environment